 I’m going to challenge you on that.

-I wrote about “you management” as opposed to “time management” a few weeks back.
+I’ve written about “you management” as opposed to “time management” in the past.
 Today I want to share a simple concept that might make a difference in your day.

 Let’s call it Take 15.

 I know that you can find 15 minutes in your day.
 It might mean taking 15 minutes less for lunch.
 It might mean getting up 15 minutes early.
 It might mean giving up 15 minutes of that Netflix or Fixer Upper binge you’ve got going on.

 If you are still saying that there’s no way you can find 15 minutes, take a look at what you do during your day.

 What you spend your time on is what you value.
 Do you really want Netflix to define you?

 So go through your calendar and see where you are spending your time and look for that 15 minutes.